Correlated phases of moat-band excitons in two dimensions: Interaction energy of the chiral spin liquid

-Here, we propose dilute 2D excitonic systems with a moat dispersion as a platform for realizing exotic phases of correlated bosonic matter.
-On a moat band, the low-energy manifold comes in the form of a ring-shaped valley in momentum space containing a highly degenerate continuum of ground states that can drive strong correlations.
-Such an exotic dispersion could appear for instance in systems where the electron or hole band displays a camelback feature, as two of us demonstrated in Ref.\ \cite{maisel2023single} in the context of a band-inverted topological insulator.
-One intriguing possiblity concerning the correlated states on moat bands is the formation of a Bose--Einstein condensate (BEC) phase of the dilute Wannier--Mott excitons when these can be considered almost ideal bosons.
-In this regard, the degenerate moat offers the possibility of realizing a coherent state where multiple momenta are simultaneously occupied.
-This leads to breaking of the translational symmetry and can result in a supersolid, a phase combining the solid-like elastic response to shear stress with the superfluid flow of the BEC \cite{PhysRevA.2.256, 1969JETP...29.1107A, PhysRevLett.25.1543,nature08913}.
-While the potential supersolidity of excitons has been investigated before in systems with conventional parabolic bands \cite{joglekar2006wigner,conti2023chester,conti2025gross,deoliveira2025striped}, we show here that a moat band can lead to inhomogeneous condensates also in the limit of weak interactions, yields an unusual superfluid response, and leads to a competition with other many-body phases depending on the specific degree of degeneracy of the moat.
-Regarding the latter, an exciting avenue first studied in Refs.\ \cite{sedrakyan2013composite,sedrakyan2014absence,sedrakyan2015spontaneous,sedrakyan2015statistical,wei2023chiral} is that the high degeneracy of the moat causes statistical transmutation of the excitons.
-The latter are then described as fermions with a unit flux-quantum attachment which occupy the lowest Landau level corresponding to the emergent effective magnetic field, which results in a chiral spin liquid (CSL) state that realizes excitonic topological order \cite{wang2022emergent,wang2024susceptibility}.
-Such state has recently been observed experimentally in imbalanced \ce{InAs}/\ce{GaSb} semiconductor bilayers at low densities \cite{wang2023excitonic}.
+Here we propose dilute 2D excitonic systems with a moat dispersion and long-range interactions as a platform for realizing competing exotic phases of correlated bosonic matter.
+Besides the excitonic CSL described above, another intriguing possibility is the formation of an excitonic BEC phase of excitons, with the degenerate moat offering the possibility of realizing a coherent state of multiple simultaneously occupied momenta.
+This leads to breaking of the translational symmetry and can result in a supersolid, a phase combining the solid-like elastic response to shear stress with the superfluid flow of the BEC \cite{PhysRevA.2.256,1969JETP...29.1107A,PhysRevLett.25.1543,nature08913}.
+While the potential supersolidity of excitons has been investigated before in systems with conventional parabolic bands \cite{joglekar2006wigner,conti2023chester,conti2025gross,deoliveira2025striped}, we show that a moat band can lead to inhomogeneous condensates also in the limit of weak interactions and yields an unusual superfluid response.